appoly/ARCore-Location/README.md

 <uses-permission android:name="android.permission.CAMERA" />
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

+The library provides `ARLocationPermissionHelper` - which is similar to the PermissionHelper used in Google's example projects, and provides a range of functions to correctly aquire the necessary permissions.
+Please see the example project for guiadance.

 ### Support
 If you're having problems with the library, please [open a new issue](https://github.com/appoly/ARCore-Location/issues), and we'll aim to address it quickly.